About This Course

 Heavily influenced by research from both disciplines, delivered through TEF Gold awarded teaching by experts in the field, this programme will allow you to exploit both disciplines to advance in your chosen career path.

 We retain a strong sense of professionalism and ethics throughout the programme, highlighting the sensitive nature of the subject matter.

 • Introduction to Programming

 Students are expected to engage in near or actual state-of-the-art research and present this work as a written dissertation.

-A recognised undergraduate degree at Third class minimum, or international equivalent.
+A recognised undergraduate degree at 3rd class minimum, or international equivalent is required.